Yomguithereal/kotatsu/README.md

   -c, --config            Optional webpack config that will be merged with kotatsu's one (useful if
                           you need specific loaders).
-  -d, --devtool           Webpack devtool spec to use to compute source maps.               [string] -m, --mount-node        Id of the mount node in the generated HMTL index.                 [string] -o, --output            Output path (either directory or filename).                       [string] -p, --port              Port that the server should listen to.                     [default: 3000] -s, --source-maps       Should source maps be computed for easier debugging?
+  -d, --devtool           Webpack devtool spec to use to compute source maps.               [string] -m, --mount-node        Id of the mount node in the generated HMTL index.[string] [default: "app"] -o, --output            Output path (either directory or filename).                       [string] -p, --port              Port that the server should listen to.                     [default: 3000] -s, --source-maps       Should source maps be computed for easier debugging?